What To Do If You Get Hurt At Work

 Ask for Medical Attention

 If you get hurt at work, then it’s important that you seek medical attention right away.
 You should treat your injuries first above all else so that you can figure out what’s wrong and heal properly.
-Your workplace should have a first aid kit, and keep in mind you can always call in the experts if you find yourself dealing with a medical emergency.
+Your workplace should have a first aid kit that should include an automated external defibrillator, and keep in mind you can always call in the experts if you find yourself dealing with a medical emergency.
 After you’re initially treated, it’s recommended that you also head to your doctor’s office and have them record down exactly what’s wrong with you and what they observe.